presleyigie1/Otaku/README.md

 >	- Created Logo
 >	- Pseudocode

-	Note: Since this was the first website I have properly made the code or the styling isn’t exactly up to scratch.
+	Note: Since this was the first website I have properly made the code or the styling isn’t exactly up to scratch.(few features have issues since after deployment)

 #### Desktop view: ![swordart](sao.jpg)